 It’ll be hard.
 It’ll be worth it.

 If you want a ready-made safe environment to learn some of these things, come to Dare Conf Mini in January in London.
 There’s still a £100 discount if you grab an early bird ticket by Monday 18 November.
+[UPDATE: You can now get a significant discount by using code MERI at checkout too -- thanks to the organisers!]

 As you’ll see from the line-up, I’m speaking (and running a full day workshop on Practical People Skills) but honestly, I’m hugely excited about what I’ll learn from the other folks speaking and attending.
 I imagine Dare Mini is going to be another incredible experience and I’ll walk away doing things differently.
 Better.
 And I’ll continue to utterly reject the goddamn Soft Skills Fairy.